connerCpowell/DSASeqUtils/README.md

 ___________
 Description:

-This command line utility takes a sequences file, and output sequences of a length that falls between upper and lower limits.
+This command line utility takes a sequence file, and output sequences of a length that falls between upper and lower limits.

 _____